 You can also use this information to market more directly to your ideal customers and cut out the OTAs.
 It is surprising how many dog-owning holidaymaker groups there are on Facebook.
-Join them, interact and let them know about your dog-friendly villa with an awesome pool.
+Join them, interact, and tell them about your dog-friendly villa with an awesome pool.

 Work on a remarketing campaign

 Once you have this info, you can remarket to them using email and social media.
 Just make you only use data that the guest gives out voluntarily so it doesn’t seem creepy.
 Email newsletters are a great way to entice previous guests into considering a second trip.
-You can also consider special subscriber perks such as discounts and free wine if they book via the email link.
+You can also consider special subscriber perks such as discounts and free wine if they book via email.

-Anyone that leaves their email address on your website should be contacted within a day or so.
-They may be mulling over where to book, so prepare a short email to invite them back to your site.
+Anyone who leaves their email address on your website should be contacted within a day or so.
+They may be mulling over where to book, so send a short email inviting them back to your site.
 This can be a simple reminder of what makes your property great.
 You can also offer perks.
 Again, only do this if they have voluntarily given their email address.